Raoul Schrott

-Raoul Schrott (born 17 January 1964) is an Austrian poet, writer, literary critic, translator and broadcast personality.
+Raoul Schrott (born 17 January 1964) is an Austrian poet, writer, literary critic, translator, humanities scholar and broadcast personality.

-Schrott was raised in Tunis where his father served as an Austrian sales representative.
+Schrott was raised in Tunis, Tunisia, where his father served as an Austrian sales representative.
 He attended the universities of Norwich, Paris, Berlin and Innsbruck.
 He completed a thesis on "Dada 1921 – 1922 in Tirol".
 He translated Homer's writings into colloquial German.
 In 2008 he was appointed Visiting professor by the Free University Berlin.
 In 2019 he was a contributor to A New Divan: A Lyrical Dialogue Between East and West (Gingko Library).
 He lives in Austria.